| |

 Basic Marchand de Vin Sauce

-This version is versatile—you can keep it classic or turn it into the Louisiana-style adaptation by adding minced ham and mushrooms.
-It’s a great recipe to keep in your back pocket for elevating everything from grilled steak to pot roast leftovers.
+This version is versatile—you can keep it simple or lean into a Louisiana-inspired variation with minced ham and mushrooms.
+It’s a great recipe to keep in your toolbox for elevating everything from grilled steak to roast beef or pot roast leftovers.

 What You’ll Like About This Dish